 In more detail, here’s each reason with a bit more explanation:

 We constantly revise and modify the code during development

 If we could design the code upfront perfectly and then just write it, we would be done significantly faster.
 We would also probably use waterfall and everything would be much better.
 Unfortunately, it’s not possible for us to do that.

 Experience has shown us that working in iterations is much more effective.
 This is also what agile advocates.
 It’s just the nature of our work that we constantly need to revise our code and modify it.

 Gall’s law also supports this.
 It essentially states that we can’t create a (propriotary) system of code in one go, we have to continually revise it and build it up slowly.

 Even after initial development is finished and the stakeholders have accepted the product, software still needs constant maintenance and improvement.
 See software evolution.

 This means that we have to continue to make changes to the code, potentially indefinitely.

 - It should be easy to modify.

-If we want to write good code and apply programming principles effectively, we should remember these requirements.
+If you want to write good code and apply programming principles effectively, you should probably remember these requirements.